Greater Burlington YMCA

 We must develop programming specifically designed to nurture and support children of color.
 And, more broadly, identify opportunities to incorporate anti-racism themes and materials into Y programs.

 An internal review of services offered at the Y highlighted that we are lacking—especially in our relative dearth of programs that serve teens of color.
 This is far from the only area where we need to do better—but it is one of the places where we are starting.
-To immediately address teen programs, we have fast-tracked a program for black teens that our staff piloted last year with a focus on wellness, mentoring, and leadership.
+To immediately address teen programs, we have fast-tracked a "Youth in Action" program for black teens that our staff piloted last year with a focus on wellness, mentoring, and leadership.
 This program, led by JerVaughn Scales, is seeing strong interest and growth, with 12 regular participants.

 On the early childhood front, our team of educators has re-evaluated the anti-bias components to their curriculum, including the in-class reading resources used, as well as the structure and content of conversations with children on issues related to race.
 The renewed self-reflection on these issues has included vital outreach and engagement with parents.
 We are also working with the superintendent of Winooski’s schools and other partners on increasing diversity in early education.

 Staff training in Diversity, Equity, Inclusion, and Belonging

 The Greater Burlington YMCA provides opportunities for staff to learn about and understand the history of racism and its many continued impacts, with the goal of creating a culture of professionals who have the skills to support anti-racism work in the community.